fowler125/twitchInvite/README.md

 # Twitch Streamer Outreach Bot

 ## Overview
 This project is a Python-based automation script that uses Selenium to interact with Twitch.
-The bot searches for streamers with specific tags (default: "Black"), logs in to a Twitch account, and sends them a predefined whisper message inviting them to a Discord community.

 Please note as of February 4th, 2024 this project has been deprecated, due to Twitch not allowing automation software to access twitch thru selenium.
 ## Features
 - Automatically launches Chrome and navigates to Twitch.